klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task, you updated the **smarthotelweb2** configuration to connect to the Azure SQL Database.
+In this task, you updated the **RootBoySlimweb2** configuration to connect to the Azure SQL Database.

-### Task 9: Configure the public IP address and test the SmartHotel application
+### Task 9: Configure the public IP address and test the RootBoySlim application

 In this task, you will associate a public IP address with the UbuntuWAF VM.
-This will allow you to verify that the SmartHotel application is running successfully in Azure.
+This will allow you to verify that the RootBoySlim application is running successfully in Azure.

 1. Navigate to the **UbuntuWAF** VM blade, select **Networking** under **Settings** on the left, then select the network interface (in bold text).